Dale0311/DaleyVote/docs/progress.md

     const currentUserVotes = participants.find(participant => participant.userId === currentUser.\_id)
   ```

+  in theory the ui will render base on the currentUserVote, but i cannot know right now because i need to create a form if the current user did not vote yet.

   - logic #2 : using the participants.votes i am gonna create totalVotes variable that will be part of the logic inside the position component

   - logic #3 : using the totalVotes to partition the progress of each voteBar of the candidates

+  <b>Logic 2, 3 are done. again in theory. because we cannot vote yet</b>

   - logic #4 : create form for submitting a vote if the user doesn't voted yet.

   ```txt